ivadomed/model_seg_sci/preprocessing/README.md

 This folder contains the files required for preprocessing the data.
-The preprocessing script (using `Spinal Cord Toolbox v5.4`) `preprocess_zurich_centerline.sh` along with the procedure for quality control (QC) will be explained below.
-The file `exclude.yml` contains the list of subjects excluded from the dataset along with the reason for doing so.
+The preprocessing script (using `Spinal Cord Toolbox master-version`) `preprocess_zurich_centerline.sh` along with the procedure for two types of quality control (QC) will be explained below.

 ## Preprocessing Steps